 All these issues can be managed by physical therapies and practical solutions.

 The pelvic floor muscles may be sore and stretched after delivery.
 It is helpful to start exercising the pelvic floor muscles after a few days rest to help reduce the risk of weakness in this area later in life.
 Practise gently pulling in the muscles (as if stopping the flow of urine) and hold for a few seconds while you breathe.
 Let the muscles go and relax fully.
 Repeat between 10-20 times a day and incorporate into everyday activities.
 If there are any continence issues see a physiotherapist for advice.

-Hypermobility follows a dominant pattern of inheritance there is about a 70% chance that offspring will be hypermobile.
-It is important to note infants and children are generally more hypermobile and may loose this to some degree as they grow.
-It is also important to understand that even if they remain hypermobile does not necessarily mean that they will develop symptoms.
-The important thing is that if they did develop any problems, their doctor appreciates that JHS / EDS-HM is present in the family and may explain their symptoms.
+It is important to note infants and children are generally more hypermobile and may lose this to some degree as they grow.
+It is also important to understand that even if they remain hypermobile it does not necessarily mean that they will develop symptoms.
+The important thing is that if they did develop any problems, their doctor appreciates that JHS / EDS-HT is present in the family and may explain their symptoms.